Bayes-Optimal Fair Classification with Multiple Sensitive Features: Experiments

 \subsection{Datasets}

-We conduct experiments on two real-world classification benchmark datasets: \texttt{Adult} \citep{adult_2} and \texttt{COMPAS} \citep{angwin2016machinebias}, both of which include demographic features such as gender and race.
-Note that both datasets are used for binary classification tasks.
+We conduct experiments on two real-world classification benchmark datasets: (1) \texttt{Adult} \citep{adult_2}: A UCI dataset where the task is to predict whether the income of an individual is over $\$50$k per year; (2) \texttt{COMPAS} \citep{angwin2016machinebias}: A dataset where the task is to predict the recidivism of criminals.
+Both datasets are used for binary classification tasks.
+They also contain demographic features such as \textit{gender} (binary) and \textit{race} (binary).
+We use these features to construct scenarios with a single sensitive feature as well as multiple sensitive features.

-For the \texttt{Adult} dataset, we first consider `gender' as the single (binary) sensitive feature to evaluate performance in a conventional fairness setting.
-We then extend the analysis to multiple sensitive features by incorporating both `race' and `gender' simultaneously.
-For `race', we select the two largest racial subgroups and treat it as a binary variable.
-This binary `race' variable is then combined with `gender' to define intersectional subgroups, resulting in four non-overlapping subgroups.
+For the \texttt{Adult} dataset, we first consider \textit{gender} as the single (binary) sensitive feature to evaluate performance in a conventional fairness setting.
+We then extend the analysis to the case of multiple sensitive features by incorporating both \textit{race} and \textit{gender} simultaneously.
+For \textit{race} , we select the two largest racial subgroups and treat it as a binary variable.
+This binary \textit{race} variable is then combined with \textit{gender} to define intersectional subgroups, resulting in four non-overlapping subgroups for final experimental evaluations.

-Similarly, for the \texttt{COMPAS} dataset, we consider `race' as a binary sensitive feature, selecting `African-American' and `Caucasian' groups.
-We then extend the analysis to multiple sensitive features by incorporating both `race' and `gender'.
+Similarly, for the \texttt{COMPAS} dataset, we consider \textit{race} as a binary sensitive feature, selecting ``African-American'' and ``Caucasian'' groups.
+We then extend the analysis to multiple sensitive features by incorporating both \textit{race} and \textit{gender} simultaneously.
 Detailed dataset statistics are provided in Table \ref{tab:datasets}.
 Each dataset is split into training and testing sets in a 0.5:0.5 ratio.